Travel Guide To Mysterious Europe

 Hey there!

-Check out a few more screens of the landing page we made here at Zajno to present 3 unusual and particularly mysterious tours around Europe.
+This is the animation version of the landing page designed by Sophia here at Zajno.
+The page presents 3 unusual and particularly mysterious tours around Europe.
 All three destinations are located off the beaten track and include a cave in Austria, a castle in France and a town in Belgium.

-In terms of design, my goal was to try working with broken grids while keeping the focus on the visuals and typography.
-I also gained some more experience of integrating illustrations in design.
-The main challenge was to come up with a light and rhythmic layout that would create the feeling of the integrity of all blocks.
-In the end, I managed to achieve an elegant balance between a heavy main font and a playful layout.
+My goal was to create a smooth motion design with sleek transitions that would adhere to the elegant style of the landing page design

 Press "L" to show some love!